awst-austria/qa4sm/docs/dataset_update_guide.md

 This guide describes how a new, previously unsupported dataset can be added to the service.
-The procedure to add a new version for an existing dataset to the application (e.g. ISMN_20191222 -> ISMN_20210131) requires only some of the steps to integrate a complete new dataset; these steps will be highlighted.
+The procedure to add a new version for an existing dataset to the application (e.g. ISMN_20191222 -> ISMN_20210131) requires only some of the here listed steps to fully integrate a complete new dataset.
 Data preparation (generation of the NetCDF files containing the data and all previous steps) is *not* part of this guide.
 For this there are usually separate packages at TUW-GEO Github (e.g. [smos](https://github.com/TUW-GEO/smos), [smap](https://github.com/TUW-GEO/smap_io), [gldas](https://github.com/TUW-GEO/gldas),